Arjun-A-I/Arjun-A-I/README.md

 + 🎓 CS undergrad at CET Trivandrum</div>

-- 🔭 I’m currently working on [Netflix Clone using React]()
+- 🔭 I’m currently lost in the world of LLMs

-- 🌱 I’m currently learning MERN stack

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to ML and related technologies

 - ⚡ Fun fact: I use tabs over spaces